- Find Your Council

 The Federation is governed by a 38 member Board of Delegates, with each council in the Municipality of Anchorage having one vote.
-Meetings are held monthly throughout the year, and are held on the third Wednesday of each month at the Community COuncil Center conference room at 6 PM.
-The Board of Delegates approves the annual budget and work plan for the CC Center.
+Meetings are held monthly throughout the year, and are held on the third Wednesday of each month at the Community Council Center conference room at 6 PM.
+The Board of Delegates approves the annual budget and work plan for the Community Council Center.

-The CC Center is located at 1057 West Fireweed Lane, Suite 100.
+The Community Council Center is located at 1057 West Fireweed Lane, Suite 100.
 Please visit!